 Additionally, since west Los Gatos is closer to Cupertino and Apple, and other high tech employment centers, that side of 95032 will sell for a little more than east Los Gatos – though that could change with the new Google complex in downtown San Jose.

 The chart above updates regularly, displaying real-time changes in the market for Los Gatos Mountain area for 95033.
-Currently, it shows a slight buyer’s market.
+Currently, it shows a slight seller’s market with the lowest market action across all 3 areas.
+This is typical for the mountain areas.

-The Los Gatos Mountains area of 95033 enjoys great schools, clean mountain area, and a lot more house for the money than you’ll get “in town”.
+The Los Gatos Mountains area of 95033 enjoys great schools, beautiful mountain land, and a lot more house for the money than you’ll get “in town”.
 (There are some challenges, so it’s a trade off.)
 This is mostly a county pocket, and not part of incorporated Los Gatos, though some close in areas, such as Montevina Road, are both 95033 and “in town”.

 Note how much lower the median list price is (as well as the price per SF) as compared to either 95030 or 95032!
 When many websites aggregate home prices in Los Gatos, they include 95030, 95032, and 95033 – the last one pulling the median or average price down to artificial levels if the consumer sees it thinking it’s an “in town” price.

-This area also enjoys a slight buyer’s advantage right now.
-Most of the time, homes in 95033 have much longer days on market than homes in 95030 & 95032.
-Right now, though, it’s moving a hair faster than 95030 overall – probably because of the extremely high average list or sale price.
-It might be that if you compared homes listed between 1 and 2 million in these 3 zip codes, the marketability would look different.
+Most of the time, as it appears today, homes in 95033 have much longer days on market than homes in 95030 & 95032.
+That being said, the homes here can vary wildly and when inventory or sales are low it can throw the data.
+It might be that if you compared homes listed between $1 and $2 million across these three zip codes, the marketability would look different.

 What is selling fastest in Los Gatos?